Properly handle dataset recordsize of 1M

 root@eye-02:~ # zfs get recordsize cargo-enc root@eye-02:~ # zfs get recordsize cargo-enc/recordsize NAME PROPERTY VALUE SOURCE cargo-enc/recordsize recordsize 1M local

-#2 Updated by Dru Lavigne over 1 year ago
+#2 Updated by Dru Lavigne about 3 years ago

 - Project changed from TrueNAS to FreeNAS